Eagle’s Nest Atitlán: A Wonderful Eco Resort in Guatemala

 If you visit Guatemala, then Antigua is the main city you must visit.
 The former capital of Guatemala is a charming colonial city with colorful houses, amazing cafés, and great restaurants.
 Furthermore, you can check out the spectacular colonial ruins and join an overnight hike to Acatenango Volcano.

 Antigua is roughly 1.5 hours from Guatemala’s main airport.
 You can catch a shuttle from the airport for roughly 120 quetzales (around 15 USD).
-As for the flights, I recommend checking WayAway to find great deals.
+As for the flights, I recommend checking Skyscanner to find great deals.
 Here are some examples:

 Lastly, other must-see places in Guatemala are the Maya ruins at Tikal and the nature reserve of Semuc Champey.
 Unfortunately, I didn’t get to see these two places.
 I guess I have a few good reasons to go back.